-Most homeowners can figure out how to kill visible bugs and trap a few mice, but that’s eliminating the signs of the problem, not the problem itself.
+Most residents can figure out how to kill visible bugs and trap a few mice, but that’s eliminating the signs of the problem, not the problem itself.
 Exterminators can hunt down the nest, source, or entry point of the infestation, resulting in less follow-up work and reducing the likelihood of reinfestation.

-How to Save Money on Extermination and Pest Control Costs
+How to Save Money on Exterminator Cost

 - Act quickly.
 Pest problems grow exponentially and can go from small to overwhelming in a surprisingly short time.

-- Practice good prevention: Seal cracks, store garbage in a lidded can, and keep the yard trimmed and neat.
+- Practice good prevention.
+Seal cracks, store garbage in a lidded can, and keep the yard trimmed and neat.

-Questions to Ask About Exterminator Cost
+Questions to Ask an Exterminator

 - What pests have you found in my home?
-Where are they located?

-- What treatments do you recommend?
-Why?
+- What treatments do you recommend, and why?